vncloudsco/nginx-love-dev/apps/docs/reference/configuration.md

 # Configuration

-This section covers the configuration options available in nginx-love.
+This section covers the configuration options available in nginx waf.

 ## Environment Variables

-nginx-love can be configured using environment variables.
+nginx waf can be configured using environment variables.
 These can be set in a `.env` file or directly in the environment.

 ### Database Configuration